Roomify/docs/roomify_accommodations/content/email.rst

 ==================

 From Override:
-	The from override allows you to customize the email address that is used as the Sender email.
+	The **From Override** allows you to customize the email address that is used as the Sender email.
 By default, all email templates will use the site e-mail address.
 If you would like a particular template to use something different, you can specify that here.

 CC Default:
 	If you would like to cc an email address or addresses when a system email is sent, enter them here.